protocol/.github/templates/README.md

 This directory contains template files that can be expanded and copied over to the configured repositories.

+## Header

+The [header](header.yml) is prepended to all the files before they are copied to the target repositories.

 ## Contexts

 You can access context information during template expansion(before copy is performed).